atbcb/ICTTestingBaseline/docs/12DataTables.md

 1. Check that tables used purely for layout purposes:
     1. Do NOT designate the layout as a table using ARIA `role="table"` and associated ARIA table attributes.
     1. Do NOT include table structure and relationship elements and/or associated attributes (i.e., `<th>`, `summary=` (HTML4), `<caption>`, `scope=`, and/or `headers=`).

+##### Test Results
+If any of the above tests fail, SC 1.3.1 and Baseline Requirement 12 fail.

 #### 1.3.1 Info and Relationships - Software
 ##### Data Tables